Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments: Experimental Arsenic Target Fabrication

 \subsection{Three Electrode Electrodeposition}

-A refined electrolytic cell was additionally created in order to improve plating consistency, quality, and control.
+To this end, a refined version of the aqueous HCl electrolytic cell was additionally created in order to improve plating consistency, quality, and control.
+In particular, although gas venting was physically managed in the Figure \ref{CellInitial} setup, significant gas evolution was seen at the platinum rode counter electrode and it is likely that our adapted version of the \citet{Fassbender2009:TargFab} methodology was hydrolyzing a significant amount of water, quickly moving into a depletion-limited plating regime.
+As a result (and exacerbated by the narrow rod for the counter electrode), any free arsenic would be rapidly drawn to the working electrode, leading to the observed dendritic structures for the thicker targets (made via longer plating times).
+Thus, shifting to an alternative plating cell design, with a larger counter electrode placed closer to the working electrode, was expected to yield more uniform field lines, and by extension, more uniform plating for larger thicknesses.
 This new iteration, pictured in Figure \ref{RefinedCell}, was 3D-printed from ABS plastic.
-In this design, the brass cathode block is placed on top of the Ti backing foil and an O-ring, and plating cell leg stands thread onto the base to form a watertight seal between the plating cell and the backing foil.
+In this design, the brass support block is placed on top of the Ti cathode backing foil and an O-ring, and plating cell leg stands thread onto the base to form a watertight compression seal between the plating cell and the backing foil.
 The previous cell's platinum rod anode is replaced by a platinum plate and mounted opposite the O-ring in this assembly.
 Luer-lock connectors were also added to control the plating solution addition between the electrodes and to better maintain the cell assembly.

 This new cell was further modified to include an Ag/AgCl reference electrode, inserted into the top of the plating cell, held in place by an O-ring.
 This three electrode system was powered by a Pine Instruments WaveDriver 100 potentiostat (max 24\,V, 5\,A, max power output 600\,W).